Wooo-boy here goes S reviewing another web3/crypto service!

 The LBRY/LBC Blockchain.

 What is this LBRY Blockchain that seems to follow every time you mention the Odysee video service?
 LBRY is the core of how it all works.
-A blockchain that people invest in to publish information in a free and decentralized format.
+A blockchain that people invest in to publish information in a near-free format (At least, that’s the theory!).
 Now, if you go over to their website they will give you an application for your preferred system that allows you to browse the Web 3.0 blockchain for content.
 The purpose of this blockchain is that, unlike YouTube, Twitter, or practically any centralized service no one really owns the content and censorship is at a bare minimum in accordance with their TOS (Terms of Service)

-Thus, you can publish articles just like what we do here on this blog.
+You can publish articles just like what we do here on this blog (we’ll get to that feature later in this article).
 But mostly you can upload videos to the blockchain that get broken down into smaller chunks and stored within the blockchain for later download.

 Alternatively, if you already have a massive social following then there’s no need for you to stake any of your videos because they’ll play just the same as someone you dropped thousands on their video.